Research

 C21.
 X. Zhang, G. Singh, and G. Krishnan, “A soft wearable sleeve for joint stiffness modulation,” in Advanced Intelligent Mechatronics (AIM), 2016 IEEE International Conference on, 2016, pp. 264–269.

-(2) BR2: A single section spatial manipulator.
 Soft pneumatic continuum manipulators are increasingly popular because of their ability to interact safely with humans, maneuver around obstacles and enable cost-effective operation.
 However, to increase their workspace, state-of-the-art soft manipulators are composed of independently controllable modular or serial segments that are complex to manufacture and integrate.
 Furthermore, they suffer from increased inertial effects and reduced load-bearing ability.
 We present the design and forward analysis of a first-of-its-kind purely parallel manipulator BR2, (one bending mode and two rotation modes) which is capable of spatial motion.
 This manipulator uses a repertoire of deformation patterns that are obtainable from novel pneumatic actuators known as Fiber Reinforced Elastomeric Enclosures (FREEs).
 Experimental characterization of the manipulator reveals the importance of a “coupling effect”, where the deformation mode of one actuator is restricted by the other.
 The inclusion of this effect along with gravity and other external forces is used predict the workspace of manipulator with reasonable accuracy.

 Personnel: Naveen Kumar Uppalapati, Sreeshankar Satheeshbabu